Introduction

 A good place to start is to work out exactly how much you owe.
 You can then start addressing the problem.

 However hard you try, you will not be able to stop spending altogether, so you should draw up a budget to monitor your essential finances.
-You should make two lists, one showing how much income you receive each month, and another showing all of your spending each month.
+You should make two lists, one showing how much income you receive each month, and another showing all of your spendings each month.

 What to do next – some rules